commonhaus/foundation/templates/README.md

 # Commonhaus Templates

-We don't want project on-boarding to be a burden, but we have a few requirements to ensure transparency.
+We don't want project onboarding to be a burden, but we have a few requirements to ensure transparency.

 - `CODE_OF_CONDUCT.md`[^1]: Projects must define a Code of Conduct.
 They can use the foundation's [Code of Conduct policy][coc_policy], or define their own.
 See [CODE_OF_CONDUCT.md][COC] and the [Project CODE_OF_CONDUCT.md template][COC_TPL] for examples.
 - `GOVERNANCE.md`[^1]: Projects must explain how decisions are made.
 See [Governance][GOV] and the [Project GOVERNANCE.md template][GOV_TPL] for examples.